 ETM 2315C.
 HYDRAULICS AND PNEUMATICS: 3 Credits, 3 Hours.
-(On Demand)
+(Spring)

-This course is an introduction to the basic hydraulic and pneumatic systems and devices found in advanced manufacturing facilities.
+This course is an introduction to the basic hydraulic and pneumatic systems and devices found in advanced manufacturing facilities and in portable hydraulic and pneumatic tools.
 Underlying scientific principles and their practical applications will be covered.
 The laboratory will reinforce the principles learned through hands-on experiments.